Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 The family trust’s trustee (acting under the direction of the Appointor) can distribute to literally 1,000s of people.

-Beneficiaries include broad classes of individuals, organisations, and companies, not just named persons.
-This allows for changes in your circumstances.
-For example, after you sign the family trust you get married, have children, divorce, die and your children take over.
+Beneficiaries include broad classes of individuals, organisations, and companies.
+It is not only just named persons.
+The Legal Consolidated Deed of Variation allows for changes in your circumstances.
+For example, after you sign the family trust, you get married, have children, divorce, and die.

-Out of the 1,000s of these beneficiaries, some may qualify as foreign persons.
+Some of the 1,000s of these beneficiaries may qualify as foreign persons.
 For instance, most Australian Family Trusts include all religions, universities, and charities as beneficiaries.

 Therefore, every Family Trust has foreigners as beneficiaries.